 I believe our lives are all about balance.
 I had to experience some of the most terrible people to meet some of the best people in my life.
-And these are the kind of people that make your stomach ache from laughter, your eyes foggy with tears, and your breathing short--they're the kind of friendships you truly wait a lifetime for.
-I selfishly surround myself with these kind of folx because I know that I'm a better human when I'm laughing than I am when I scowl.
+And these are the kind of people that make your stomach ache from laughter, your eyes foggy with tears, and your breathing short--they're the kind of friendships for which you truly wait a lifetime.
+I selfishly surround myself with these kind of folks because I know that I'm a better human when I'm laughing than I am when I scowl.
 So I packed them into my life and increased my mood ten-fold.

 6. I wrote Thank You cards.